 The 4-H Thread Café Club has room for a few new members aged 10-to-13 who want to learn how to knit or crochet or improve their needlework skills.
-The club is organized and skills taught by Katarina Goodge, a MS Fiber Science Student with the Frey Research Group at Cornell University.
+The club is organized and skills are taught by Katarina Goodge, an MS Fiber Science Student with the Frey Research Group at Cornell University.

 In this project-based program, students will learn the basics of both knitting and crocheting, including how to cast on, bind off, basic stitches of knitting and purling, single and double crochet, increase and decreasing stitches, following pattern directions and characteristics of different yarns.
 The goal is for each student to complete two projects: one in knitting, another in crochet.
 Parents of participants sign up to provide snacks, and are welcome to stay for meetings and help members with their projects.

 Cornell University Human Ecology Building